jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     # AssertionError
     # NameError

-* and add an import statement for the missing name
+* then add an import statement for the missing name

   .. code-block:: python